gortonator/bsds-6650/assignments-2022/Assignment-2.md

 1. Server design description (5 points) - clarity of description, good design practies used
 1. Results (10 points) - single instance tests.
 Overall throughput, short queue sizes and profile
 1. Results (10 points) - load balanced instance tests.
 Overall throughput (should be greater than no load balancer), short queue sizes and profile
+1. Bonus Points 2 points for fastest 3 clients, and 1 point for next fastest 3 clients.
+With nice stable short queues of course!

 # Deadline: 10/28 11.59pm PST